Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 2. contain immutable values that are not modified after the block is created
 3. reference or modify values that are also referenced or modified by the main method code or another block in which case it has to have a reference to a ClosureData object where the mutable values are stored

-Consider the following method, defined in Integer and called with `3 foo: 7 bar: 2` at the start of the first execution of BlockClosure 2
+Consider the following method, defined in Integer
 ```Smalltalk
 foo: p1 bar: p2
 	| l1 l2 l3 |